 Other colours are available but the cost is usually through the roof, especially for a small area such as a driveway, so we haven’t priced for these options.

-That’s not a problem if you’re laying coloured tarmac to a very large area like a road, but for a small driveway expect it to cost a small fortune.
+That’s not a problem if you’re laying coloured tarmac to a very large area like a road on a new housing development, but for a small domestic driveway, expect it to cost a small fortune.
+For most people, the price of red or coloured tarmac isn’t an option and is outside the scope of this price guide.

 Ideas and Inspiration